-Dog ear infections (or otitis externa in scientific terms) are one of the most common health conditions in canines.
-If you are an avid dog lover and owner, you have certainly had to deal with this issue, because these infections are recurrent and can get very annoying to treat after a while.
-Thankfully, you do not have to grab your pet and run to the veterinarian every time it gets an ear infection, as there are many natural remedies that will not only eliminate them but prevent any potential infections from reappearing quickly.
+Dog ear infections (or otitis externa in scientific terms) are among the most common health conditions in canines.
+If you are an avid dog lover and owner, you have certainly had to deal with this issue because these infections are recurrent and can get very annoying to treat after a while.
+Thankfully, you do not have to grab your pet and run to the veterinarian every time it gets an ear infection, as many natural remedies will not only eliminate them but prevent any potential diseases from reappearing quickly.
 Here are a few natural, easy to apply home treatments.

 Signs, Symptoms and Causes

-Fortunately, the symptoms of ear infection are quite obvious and easy to spot.
-If you arrive one day from work and see your pet shaking or tilting its head, rubbing its ear against the walls, doors or furniture or scratching its ear, there is a high chance that the dog might have developed an ear infection.
+Fortunately, the symptoms of ear infections are pretty evident and easy to spot.
+If you arrive one day from work and see your pet shaking or tilting its head, rubbing its ear against the walls, doors, or furniture, or scratching its ear, there is a high chance that the dog might have developed an ear infection.
 Once you take a look inside the ear, you might see the following things:

 • Scabs, wounds or crusts